MrModd/Raspberry-Bare-Metal/README.md

 CROSS_COMPILE variable should contain just the prefix of the cross compiler, such as "arm-linux-gnueabi-".
 Follow instructions on http://elinux.org/RPi_U-Boot for a detailed explanation.

+## Preparing SD Card

+**get-boot-files.sh** is all you need to use to download GPU firmware files, official Raspberry cross compiler and u-boot.
+Just run the script and wait until all files are downloaded and u-boot get compiled.
+If no error occurred you will find a new **sd-card** folder with all and just the files you need to put in the SD Card in order to run u-boot.
+This script download u-boot git, if already present it tries to pull new commits.
+If no *CROSS_COMPILE* variable is set, it does the same with the compiler git.
+Note that you can use the downloaded repository as cross compiler for the projects too!

+## Launching programs

+If you have u-boot on your SD Card, you can load and run the programs directly from the serial interface.
+Read u-boot documentation on how to load files and use kermit, xmodem or similar to upload the .bin files.
+Remember to upload the program at the same address specified as memory start in .lds file.